Computing Periods of Hypersurfaces: Introduction

 \subsection{Acknowledgments}

 Bernd Sturmfels suggested this problem and provided guidance, support and motivation.
 Pierre Lairez generously made many expository and technical contributions to this project, in particular, he introduced me to LLL and to Mezzarobba's work.
 I've also benefited from conversations with numerous other mathematicians.
 In particular, I would like to thank: Alex Degtyarev for introducing me to Pham cycles and answering related questions.
 Marc Mezzarobba for helpful comments on how to use his code.
 Mateusz Micha\l{}ek for helping with Gr\"obner bases and combinatorics.
 Kristin Shaw for finding the paper which got this project off the ground.
+Lynn Chua for carefully reading through the first draft.
+In addition, I would like to thank Javier Fresan, Hossein Movasati and Jan Tuitman for valuable comments on the first version of this paper.
+Finally, heartfelt thanks to the referee for a careful reading of the manuscript and numerous suggestions for improvement.